 But even greater than the loving support she's received from the church, Zhanna believes Jesus has become her best friend and advocate.

-She is also thankful for God's many blessings, including the food program and weekly food packet she receives from the mission.
+She is also thankful for God's many blessings, including the food program and weekly food voucher she receives from the mission.

 Birthdate: June 18, 1946

 Valentina worked for many years as an economist.
 She was raised in an atheist’s family.
 Her friend Leonard, who is a member of our mission church, St. Paul’s, invited her to church.
 She visited the church and after hearing the Gospel message for the first time, accepted Christ as her Savior.

 She is so grateful for the church that helps her to grow spiritually and gives her the feeling of being part of a big family.
 God has given her confidence in life, and hope for eternal life.